- Study Abroad

 The Discover Italy: Education program offers students majoring in Childhood and Adolescent Education an extraordinary opportunity to immerse themselves in a global educational experience and stay on track for graduation.
-Students complete courses in liberal arts and education on SJU’s Rome campus, which is located in the distinguished neighborhood of Prati in central Rome.
+Students complete courses in liberal arts and education on St. John’s Rome campus, which is located in the distinguished neighborhood of Prati in central Rome.
 Every week, students also complete field work in an Italian elementary school, an Italian middle school, and/or a British international school.
 While in the schools, students observe, team-teach and solo teach in a variety of classrooms in order to gain valuable experience.
 The Monday-Thursday weekly schedule of both university classwork on the Rome campus and fieldwork in the local schools affords students to time to explore Rome, and travel through Italy and the EU.

 - Register for required spring semester liberal arts and education courses during the fall semester with the personalized help of the Program’s administrative assistant

 - Take liberal arts and education courses on SJU’s Rome campus Monday through Thursday, allowing long weekends to explore Rome, Italy, and the EU

 - Observe, team-teach and solo teach in an Italian elementary school, an Italian middle school, and/or a British international school in Rome several times a week.
 There, you will use English to teach grade-level curriculum under the supervision of a local master teacher and a St. John’s School of Education (SOE) faculty member

 - Collaborate with Italian, British, and/or Australian teachers to understand curriculum and develop lesson plans for each setting

 - Realize how University course work links to local school field work, thus gaining valuable cross-cultural understandings and skills that will guide your future teaching practice with diverse populations